---- OUR WORK ----

 FRESH Foods Survey and Cognitive Testing

-With funding through a Nutrition and Obesity Policy Research and Evaluation Network (NOPREN) grant from the Centers for Disease Control and Prevention (CDC), the Gretchen Swanson Center worked with Dr. Hilary Seligman at the University of California San Francisco and Feeding America to develop a national survey to measure the attitudes, perceptions and dietary intake patterns of food bank/pantry clients.
+With funding through a Nutrition and Obesity Policy Research and Evaluation Network (NOPREN) grant from the Centers for Disease Control and Prevention (CDC), the Center for Nutrition & Health Impact (formerly the Gretchen Swanson Center for Nutrition) worked with Dr. Hilary Seligman at the University of California San Francisco and Feeding America to develop a national survey to measure the attitudes, perceptions and dietary intake patterns of food bank/pantry clients.
 Constructs and behaviors were identified for inclusion in the survey, and a draft survey with validated items was created.
 Cognitive testing with food pantry clients ensured questions were written and interpreted in the way they were intended.
 After revision, the survey was pilot tested with food pantry clients before psychometric analyses using both Item Response Theory and Classical Test Theory metrics were used to understand how well the items and scales performed from a quantitative perspective.
 After revisions, one more pilot test occurred to assess sensitivity to change.
 The final version can be used in whole or in its modular components.

 Calloway, E.E., Seligman, H.K., Boyd, L.W., Stern, K.L., Rosenmoss, S., & Yaroch, A. Development and testing of the FRESH foods survey to assess food pantry clients’ dietary behaviors and correlates.
 Public Health Nutrition.
 2019 May 21:1-9.
 Doi: 10.1017/S1368980019000697.